Media preservation: Optical media – CD, DVD, Blu-ray, M-Disc

-Magnetic media - video cassettes, tapes, hard drives
+Magnetic media – video cassettes, tapes, hard drives

 Magnetic media such as audio and video tape and floppy disks also have limited life spans.

-Audio and video tapes require specific care and handling to ensure that the recorded information will be preserved.
+Audio and videotapes require specific care and handling to ensure that the recorded information will be preserved.
 For information that must be preserved indefinitely, periodic transcription from old media to new ones is necessary, not only because the media are unstable but also because the recording technology may become obsolete.

 A badly molded VHS tape.
 Mold can grow due to humidity on the storage space, and then prevent modern usage.

 Magnetic media also deteriorates naturally with typical shelf lives between 10 and 20 years.
 Magnetic tape can degrade from binder hydrolysis or magnetic remanence decay.
 Binder hydrolysis, also known as sticky-shed syndrome, refers to the breakdown of binder, or glue, that holds the magnetic particles to the polyester base of the tape.
 Tapes which have been stored in hot, humid conditions are particularly vulnerable to this phenomenon and may suffer from accelerated degradation.
-Severe binder can cause the magnetic material to fall off or sheds from the base, leaving a pile of dust and clear backing.
+A severe binder can cause the magnetic material to fall off or shed from the base, leaving a pile of dust and clear backing.
 Archivists can bake the tape, which evaporates water molecules on the tape, to temporarily restore the binder before making a copy.

 Magnetic tape can also be destabilized by magnetic remanence decay, which refers to the weakening of the tape's magnetization over time.
 This weakens the affected tape's readability, leading to reduced sound clarity and volume or picture hue and contrast.
 Baking the tape will not restore magnetization.

 Media at risk include recorded media such as master audio recordings of symphonies and videotape recordings of the news gathered over the last 40 years.
 Threats to media that must be considered when archiving important record media include accidental erasure, physical loss due to disasters such as fires and floods, and media degradation.